What is a Brow Lift?

 Forehead Lift Procedure

-To finalize the procedure, Dr. Schaffer closes the incision(s) with sutures, screws, adhesives or surgical tape.
-A drain may be put in to collect excess blood and fluid.
-After surgery, the patient is moved to a recovery area.
+To finalize the procedure, Dr. Schaffer closes the incision and applies the dressing.
+A drain may be put in to collect any fluid.
+This helps minimize any bruising.
+After surgery, the patient is moved to a recovery area before going home.

 A brow lift can be performed with several other procedures, both surgical and nonsurgical.
 A common combination is to lift the brows and the eyelids during the same procedure.
 This combination addresses more extensive signs of aging in the upper region of the face.